WDI-SEA/notes/06-ruby-rails/rails-polymorphism/readme.md

 **Check the migration**

-make sure it has `polymorphic:true`
+make sure the vote migration has `polymorphic:true`

 ```rb
 t.references :votable, polymorphic:true, index: true
 ```

-**run migration** - Terminal
+**run migration**

 ```
 rake db:migrate
 ```

 Now that we're migrated, we'll be adding the associations to posts and users.
 First thing's first, let's double-check that the vote model has a polymorphic association:

 **models/vote.rb**